-In a 5GS, an uplink classifier policy can be provisioned in a UPF to offload the selected traffic to an Edge Server.
+In a 5GS, an uplink classifier policy can be provisioned in a UPF to offload the selected traffic to an edge server.
 The insertion and removal of an uplink classifier policy is controlled by the SMF.
 The SMF may include multiple UPFs with uplink classifier policies in the traffic data path and may modify this UPF chain dynamically.
 This solution is only supported in a 5GS, and IP 5-tuples are used as traffic filters in the UPFs that, when matched, trigger local offload of the respective traffic.

-In this approach, while there are multiple PDU Session anchors, there is only one IP anchor; that is, the IP address of the UE is assigned by only one UPF and preserved during the lifetime of the PDU Session.
-Even when the PDU Session anchor changes (e.g., due to movement of the vehicle system), the IP session is maintained, while traffic to the old uplink classifier UPF is tunneled.
-For downlink traffic, the Vehicle System is reachable using the same IP via all UPFs, which must be considered in the IP configuration of the MSP Servers and the corresponding IP network(s).
+In this approach, while there are multiple PDU session anchors, there is only one IP anchor; that is, the IP address of the UE is assigned by only one UPF and preserved during the lifetime of the PDU session.
+Even when the PDU session anchor changes (e.g., due to movement of the vehicle system), the IP session is maintained, while traffic to the old uplink classifier UPF is tunneled.
+For downlink traffic, the vehicle system is reachable using the same IP via all UPFs, which must be considered in the IP configuration of the mobility service instances and the corresponding IP network(s).

-In order to forward data to the appropriate PDU Session anchors, uplink classifiers must be configured accordingly, based on information on IP subnets and location of MSP Servers, in order to know which PDU Session anchor is most appropriate for the UE in a given cell, and the IP subnet with which it communicates.
+To forward data to the appropriate PDU session anchors, uplink classifiers must be configured accordingly, based on information on IP subnets and location of mobility service instances, in order to know which PDU session anchor is most appropriate for the UE in a given cell, and the IP subnet with which it communicates.
 This information can be configured and updated manually, or it can be dynamically exposed to an MNO by an MSP.
 Typically, defining how such information is exchanged is described as part of an SLA.

 Figure 21.
-Data offload with a single PDU Session for AECC-related traffic (red) and other traffic (black) in a 5GS, using uplink classifiers to selectively offload traffic based on traffic filters (usually IP 5-tuples).
+Data offload with a single PDU session for AECC system-related traffic (red) and other traffic (black) in a 5GS, using uplink classifiers to selectively offload traffic based on traffic filters (usually IP 5-tuples).